netra-patwari/gist-technical-interview/README.md

 This README file contains photos from the technical round at The Gist.

 ## Contact Information
-If you have any questions or need further assistance, please feel free to contact us at [email protected]
+If you have any questions or need further assistance, please feel free to contact us at [patwarinetra@gmail.com]